SwedbankPay/swedbank-pay-sdk-android/sdk/dokka_github/sdk/com.swedbankpay.mobilesdk/-payment-fragment/index.md

 Subclassing notes

-The correct functioning of PaymentFragment depends on the argument [Bundle](https://developer.android.com/reference/android/os/Bundle.html) having the expected values for the keys defined in [PaymentFragment.Companion](#), which is easiest to ensure by using [ArgumentsBuilder](-arguments-builder/index.md).
+The correct functioning of PaymentFragment depends on the argument [Bundle](https://developer.android.com/reference/android/os/Bundle.html) having the expected values for the ARG_* keys, which is easiest to ensure by using [ArgumentsBuilder](-arguments-builder/index.md).
 If your subclass needs custom arguments, you should add the default arguments to your argument [Bundle](https://developer.android.com/reference/android/os/Bundle.html) by [ArgumentsBuilder.build](-arguments-builder/build.md).